jmomort/mockin/README.md

-# mockin - a mock login server for the Hellō Wallet
+# Mockin - A Mock Login Server for Hellō

-A mock OpenID Connect Service that fully implements the functionality of Hellō.
-Available as an npm module or a Docker image.
-Can be used during development, local testing, or automated E2E testing in a CI/CD pipeline.
+Mockin is a versatile OpenID Connect Service designed specifically for Hellō, offering a comprehensive implementation of its functionalities.
+It's available both as an npm module and a Docker image, providing flexibility for various development environments.

-## Development
+## Development Integration

-When you app is configured to use *mockin*, clicking on the `[ ō Continue with Hellō ]` button will act as an auto login flow, streamlining development of your application.
+Integrating Mockin into your app's workflow simplifies the development process.
+By configuring your application to utilize Mockin, the `[ ō Continue with Hellō ]` button triggers an automatic login flow.
+This feature accelerates the development phase by streamlining user authentication.

-## Testing
+## Comprehensive Testing Compatibility

-Works with all browser test frameworks such as Selenium, Cypress, or Playwright.
-After redirecting the authorization request to the mockin endpoint, the authorization response will be sent with no UX per the provided (or default) `response_mode`.
-Your application processes the `code` or `id_token` response, or if mocked, the `error` response such as if a user has cancelled the request.
+Mockin is compatible with leading browser test frameworks like Selenium, Cypress, and Playwright, ensuring a broad range of testing possibilities.
+It facilitates the testing process by handling the authorization requests and responses seamlessly.
+The tool redirects authorization requests to its endpoint and returns the authorization response according to the specified or default `response_mode`, without any user interaction.
+This process allows your application to handle various responses, including `code`, `id_token`, or even `error` responses, which simulate scenarios like user request cancellations.

-The mock API allows you to mock all errors that may be returned from all endpoints, generate invalid and expired ID Tokens.
+Moreover, Mockin's mock API is capable of simulating all potential errors from Hellō's endpoints.
+It also allows for the creation of invalid or expired ID Tokens, adding another layer of testing robustness.

-See the [documention](https://www.hello.dev/docs/mockin) for installation, usage, and examples.
+For detailed information on installation, usage, and examples, visit the [documentation](https://www.hello.dev/docs/mockin).